CRADLE

 CRADLE connects faculty and students at Cornell with leading thinkers in academia, government, international development, civil society, and the private sector.
 Participants come from diverse disciplines and vocations, but all share an interest in social and institutional development, finance, and global economic policy.

-Research Report: Toward a Viable Joint Liability Framework for Transnational Labor Regulation: Lessons from the Bangladesh Experiment
+Research Report: Toward a Viable Joint Liability Framework for Transnational Labor Regulation

-Written by E. Ayaj Rana, a PhD student at Cornell’s Industrial and Labor Relations School.
 The Accord on Building and Fire Safety in Bangladesh emerged as a transnational initiative to address the worker safety concerns prevalent in the country’s garment industry.
-The report examines lessons from the Accord’s subsequent demise.
+This report by E. Ayaj Rana, a PhD student in Cornell’s School of Industrial and Labor Relations, examines lessons from the Accord’s subsequent demise.

 Law, Economics, and Conflict

 Edited by CRADLE directors Kaushik Basu and Robert Hockett, Law, Economics, and Conflict grew out of the 2018 conference in New York City that kicked off the CRADLE initiative.
-The Einaudi Center’s Cornell Global Perspectives imprint at Cornell University Press published the volume in August 2021.
+The Einaudi Center’s Cornell Global Perspectives imprint at Cornell University Press published the volume.

 Directors